tudasc/MPI-precompute/Readme.md

 ## Usage

-The build step creates a ``setup_env.sh`` file, that sets teh required environment variables.
+The build step creates a ``setup_env.sh`` file, that sets the required environment variables.
 To build an application with the pass, replace the compiler to use with ``clang_wrap_cc`` or ``clang_wrap_cxx`` respectively.
 The ``setup_env.sh`` automatically sets the compiler to use with ``mpicc`` and ``mpicxx`` to those wrappers.